Aloo Matar: Potato And Green Pea Curry Recipe

-The Vegan Aloo Matar
+Pakistani Aloo Matar

-It’s the dish I will make when I feel like having a meat-free meal in a jiffy.
+Also, it’s the dish I will make when I feel like having a meat-free meal in a jiffy.

 Easy Ingredients

-Apart from the spices, we only need potatoes, green peas, tomatoes, ginger and garlic to make this dish.
+Apart from the spices, we only need potatoes, green peas, tomatoes, ginger, and garlic to make this dish.

 Ideally, you use fresh green peas that obviously offer a better taste.
 But don’t fret if you can only get the frozen ones.
-They will do an equally tasty Aloo Matar too.
+They will do an equally tasty Aloo Matar, too.

 Simple Method

-So, first, you sizzle the whole cumin seeds and whole black mustard seeds with a little bit of oil.
-Then add in the rest of the spices (ground cumin, paprika powder, ground coriander, turmeric powder and dried chilli flakes), salt, and ginger garlic paste.
+2. Then add the rest of the spices (ground cumin, paprika powder, ground coriander, turmeric powder, and dried chili flakes), salt, and ginger garlic paste.
 Stir and fry until the spices release their delicious aroma.

-Next, you put the prepared and cut potatoes in and continue cooking for about five minutes before adding the green peas and tomatoes.
+3. Next, put the prepared and cut potatoes in and continue cooking for about five minutes.

+4. Then add the green peas and tomatoes.
 Cook at medium-high heat with the pan lid on for about 10 minutes until the vegetables are soft and fully cooked.
-During this time, keep checking and stirring to prevent burning at the bottom of the pan.
-And try to mash the tomatoes as much as you can at the same time.

-Side Dish And Main Course
+Side Dish and Main Course

 Aloo Matar: Potato And Green Peas Curry Recipe Pakistani Style